 Expat Disability Insurance for Individual Expat Employees

 One of the most important parts of your expat employee responsibilities is securing adequate disability coverage should he or she become sick or have an accident that will make it impossible for him or her to work.
-However, global disability coverage is often not secured by expat employers and domestic workers compensation plans will generally not extend beyond the national borders.
-Unfortunately, the risk of a disability is extremely high for most persons under age 65 and this represents a huge liability and risk for both the employer and employee.
+However, global disability coverage is often not secured by expat employers, and domestic workers compensation plans will generally not extend beyond the national borders.
+Unfortunately, the risk of a disability is extremely high for most persons under age 65, and this represents a huge liability and risk for both the employer and employee.
 Part of your duty of care is to help the employee secure global disability coverage.
 Expat Financial offers an excellent individual expat disability insurance plan from William Russell that can provide income protection after 3 or 6 months waiting period.
 The longer the waiting period, the lower the premium.
 We can secure individual short-term disability, but this can easily be self-insured by most employers.
-A long term disability can not.
+A long-term disability can not.

 Individual International Health Insurance Options for Expat Employers

 That is why it is vital for HR professionals to provide a comprehensive international health insurance coverage that will meet your duty of care and other employment responsibilities.
 We have seen too many expat employers ask the employee to obtain his or her health coverage on his or her own, but you as the employer will be responsible should that coverage not be adequate.
 This can lead to a failed expat assignment, large unfunded medical claim or your prospective expat employee seeks a job with another employer.
-If the expat employer has more than 2 or 3 employees, Expat Financial can probably source a group plan, but under 3 most expat employers will want to secure an individual plan for that expat employee.
+If the expat employer has more than 2 or 3 employees, Expat Financial can probably source a group plan, but under three most expat employers will want to secure an individual plan for that expat employee.

 Most global medical insurance plans will cover hospital, out-patient care, wellness and evacuation & repatriation.
-Some expat employers will also want to secure dental and vision coverage. if the employee has a spouse who may become pregnant, it is vital that you include full maternity coverage – however individual plans will have a 9 or 12 month waiting period.
-While it may be tempting to obtain the least expensive plan, you do get what you pay for and we recommend that expat employers secure the best possible coverage with or without a deductible to help lower the premiums.
-As noted above, the employee or his/her dependent’s health may impact the approval or coverage that is secured.
-Rates will depend on the ages, citizenships, health status, plan options, deductibles and country location of the expat employee and any dependents.
-Most American expats will want a plan that fully covers treatment in the USA, but this will mean a higher premium.
-If you have an expat employee posted in the USA or in a nearby region, you will want to make sure it covers treatment in the United States.
+Some expat employers will also want to secure dental and vision coverage.
+If the employee has a spouse who may become pregnant, it is vital that you include full maternity coverage – however individual plans will have a 9 or 12 month waiting period.
+While it may be tempting to obtain the least expensive plan, you do get what you pay for, and we recommend that expat employers secure the best possible coverage with or without a deductible to help lower the premiums.
+As noted above, the employee or their dependent’s health may impact the approval or coverage that is secured.
+Rates will depend on the ages, citizenships, health statuses, plan options, deductibles and country location of the expat employee and any dependents.
+Most American expats will want a plan that adequately covers treatment in the USA, but this will mean a higher premium.
+If you have an expat employee posted in the USA or a nearby region, you will want to make sure it covers treatment in the United States.
 We have an excellent global health plan from Cigna where you or your employee can get a quote and even apply or expat health insurance.

 Obtaining Individual Expat Insurance for that Lone Expat Employee

-While you may want to turn to your domestic consulting firm or broker for the above coverage, it is very likely his or her firm will have very limited experience in global life, disability, and health insurance – this is even the case with the large insurance consulting houses.
-Like most things in life, it pays to talk to an expat specialist firm and that is where Expat Financial and its parent TFG Global can be of assistance in understanding your organization’s international insurance requirements.
-Also, we do not charge a consulting fee as we are compensated by the insurer with the same rates regardless.
+While you may want to turn to your domestic consulting firm or broker for the above coverage, it is very likely his or her firm will have insufficient experience in global life, disability, and health insurance – this is even the case with the large insurance consulting houses.
+Like most things in life, it pays to talk to an expat specialist firm, and that is where Expat Financial and its parent company TFG Global can be of assistance in understanding your organization’s international insurance requirements.
+Additionally, we do not charge a consulting fee as we are compensated by the insurer with the same rates regardless.
 We also have long established insurance provider relationships and excellent service and support.
 We may be able to assist on other insurance matters related to your expat employees, such as kidnap & ransom and even business travel insurance for domestic employees who travel abroad.
-To learn more, contact us today if you are sending one, two or a hundred expat employees abroad to expand your global fortunes.
+To learn more, contact us today if you are sending one, two or a hundred expat employees overseas to expand your global fortunes.
 We look forward to being part of your international relocation efforts.